Sophomore and Junior Summer Study Award in Studio Art

 Applicants are required to develop their proposals in consultation with their Studio Art advisor.
 Advisors can help fine-tune project plans and can speak for applicants with whom they've worked in the department's meeting to choose a winner.

 The selection committee will consider evidence of a candidate's preparation to undertake his/her proposed program as well as artistic talent and accomplishment.

 Candidates should submit the following application materials electronically as an email attachment:

 1) The Summer Study/Travel Awards Cover Sheet (Art's version).
-Download the form here, complete it and submit to the Art and Art History coordinator (email@example.com) via email.
+Download the form here, complete it and submit to Interim Art and Art History Coordinator, Julie Gemmell (email@example.com), via email.

 2) A copy of your latest unofficial F&M transcript.

 3) A biographical essay of about 500 words describing your education, interests, achievements, personal goals, background in art, and other relevant factors.

 4) A statement of about 500 words about your project or internship; its objectives, how you will achieve them, its connection to your interests, background, and goals, where and for, or with, whom you will be working, why you have made this particular choice, specific information about the work site, and how you will share the results with others.

 5) A budget of all expected expenses -- download here, complete and send to the Art coordinator with your application.
 Show all expenses expected for the project, even if over $1500; explain how you will pay for any expenses over the amount of the award, so that the committee can judge whether your budget is realistic and your project is feasible.
 Also show the requested stipend (if any).
 After funds are awarded, for tax reasons, you cannot shift monies between stipend and expenses.

 Applications will be reviewed by a selection committee chosen by the Department of Art and Art History.
 The winner or winners of the award will be notified in early April, after deliberations are completed.